 Starting with a realistic-looking shell, the logo then evolved to incorporate colours and strip down details, until it turned into the stylised red-and-yellow shell we all know today.
 The choice of colours was an interesting one too, as warm colours are usually associated with food brands (McDonald’s, KFC, etc).
 However, the red-and-yellow pairing makes Shell appear vibrant, dynamic and full of energy, certainly a tribute to the interesting origins of the company.

 Over time Shell has developed a passion for storytelling and an interest in audio branding, preserving its own brand heritage to ensure it remains relevant at all times.
-As an oil company, sustainability is quite tricky to achieve at Shell – and yet, the focus on sustainable energy is now integral part of the brand, a testament to one of the most fascinating brand evolutions in the history of the industry.
+As an oil company, sustainability is quite tricky to achieve at Shell – and yet, the company claims to be taking some active steps to address it.
+Only time will tell, I suppose.

 McDonald’s - Reality Made Branding